OXID-eSales/developer_documentation/themes/theme_installation.rst

 Theme installation
 ==================

+.. important:: Currently installation process which is described bellow doesn't work.
+This note will be removed when this way of installing OXID eShop integrations will be finished.

 Themes are installed via Composer by using `OXID eShop Composer Plugin <https://github.com/OXID-eSales/oxideshop_composer_plugin>`__.

 In order to install theme correctly this plugin requires two fields to be described in theme ``composer.json`` file: